Drasty4k/Weird-Monsters/README.md

-<h2>A site that fetch data from 2 JSON Document Databases:<br>
+<h3>A React.js site that fetch data from 2 JSON Document Databases:<br>
 The first one is for Name and Email.<br>
-The second one is for Images.
+The second one is for Images.</h3>